uperl/App-spaceless/README.md

 guess as to the shell you are currently using (not your login shell).
 You may alternately specify a specific shell type using one of the options below.

+[spaceless](https://metacpan.org/pod/spaceless) will not convert long directory (non 8.3 format) names that do not have spaces, as these are usually handled gracefully by scripts that are space challenged.

 # OPTIONS

 ## --cmd